In 2020/2021 68% of Council’s operating revenue will be generated by rates.

 You can now have your rate notice conveniently delivered electronically to any computer or device.

 Please refer to the 'How to Guide' for details or simply register here.

 First instalment Rate notices for 2020/2021 will be posted out in early August 2020 to all ratepayers of the City of Mount Gambier.
 If you do not receive your notice please contact Council’s Rates Office by phoning 8721 2555 (option 1) or email firstname.lastname@example.org

 Ratepayers can chose to pay rates in either four quarterly instalments or in one annual amount.

-Each quarterly instalment is payable on or before the following dates:
+Each quarterly instalment is payable on or before:

 Rates may be paid by the following methods :

 Many ratepayers have already taken the opportunity to make/set up regular payments.
 Council offers you a number of convenient ways to pay your rates including direct debit.
 See the questions and answers above and below for further details.